 You think, maybe the restaurant was just too noisy.
 But… everyone else seemed to be having a fine go of it.
 You seemed like the only one experiencing trouble.
 Which gets you thinking: what is it about the crowded room–the cacophony of voices all struggling to be heard–that throws hearing-impaired ears for a loop?
 Why is it that hearing well in a crowd is so quick to go?
 Scientists have started to uncover the answer, and it all starts with selective hearing.

 The scientific term for what we’re loosely calling selective hearing is “hierarchical encoding,” and it doesn’t take place in your ears at all.
 This process almost entirely takes place in your brain.
-At least, that’s according to a new study performed by a team at Columbia University.
+At least, that’s according to a study performed by a team at Columbia University.

 Scientists have known for some time that human ears essentially work as a funnel: they collect all the signals and then send the raw data to your brain.
 That’s where the heavy lifting happens–specifically the auditory cortex.
 That’s the part of your gray matter that handles all those signals, interpreting sensations of moving air into recognizable sounds.